abhi0618/Challenge_RT_AWSTransform_Abhijeet/README.md

    - This triggers the Lambda function set up in Step B.

 ------------------------------------------------------------
-STEP B: Lambda Setup, CSV Enrichment, and RDS Upload
+STEP B(BOnus): Lambda Setup, CSV Enrichment, and RDS Upload
 ------------------------------------------------------------

 This step outlines the deployment of the core Lambda function which performs the data transformation and database insert.